-Many Americans Disapprove of President Trump.
+Many Americans Disapprove of Trump.
 Here's What They Think of His Policies

 After six months in office, Trump's approval rating is just 37% in the Gallup daily poll, and he's hit record lows in other surveys.
 At the same time, a number of his policies have also polled poorly, while a handful have scored well in surveys.

-Here's a quick look at where Trump's policies stand in the polls.
+Here's a quick look at where Trump's policies stand in the polls, in order from most to least popular.

 Barring Travel from Six Muslim-Majority Countries: 60% Support

 In January, Trump introduced a a travel ban on visitors from six predominantly Muslim countries.
-The executive order faced months of legal and political challenges, and unclear public opinion: conflicting polls variously reported widespread support and disapproval of the measure.
-But a July POLITICO/Morning Consult poll reported definitively that 60 % of respondents supported the revised version of the policy.
+The executive order faced months of legal and political challenges, and unclear public opinion: conflicting polls variously reported both support and disapproval of the measure.
+But a July POLITICO/Morning Consult poll reported definitively that 60% of respondents supported the revised version of the policy.

-Using a Points-Based Immigration System: 60% Support
+Using a Skills-Based Immigration System: 60% Support

-In August, Trump announced his support for the RAISE Act, a longshot Senate bill that would reduce legal immigration and revise a system of points used to determine if applicants qualify for immigration.
-Under that system, criteria like education and English proficiency are weighed in the application process.
-In a POLITICO/Morning Consult poll, 60% of respondents said they favored such a system.
+In August, Trump announced his support for the RAISE Act, a longshot Senate bill that would change the immigration system to more heavily consider factors like English proficiency and college degrees.
+In a POLITICO/Morning Consult poll, 60% of respondents favored such a system.

 Reducing Legal Immigration: 48% Support

-The RAISE Act proposes to reduce legal immigration by half over the next decade.
-A POLITICO/Morning Consult survey taken after Trump announced his support for the bill found that 48% of voters back the reduction in legal immigrants, while 39% opposed it.
+The RAISE Act would also reduce legal immigration by half over the next decade.
+The POLITICO/Morning Consult survey taken after Trump announced his support for the bill found that 48% of voters back the reduction in legal immigrants, while 39% opposed it.

 Repealing Obamacare Without a Replacement: 50% Against

-In late June, Trump tweeted that Senate Republicans should "immediately REPEAL" Obamacare, and then pass a replacement bill "at a later date.
+In late June, Trump tweeted that Senate Republicans should "immediately REPEAL" Obamacare, and then pass a replacement bill "at a later date."
 But that move, which would eventually be tested in the Senate's failed attempt to pass a "skinny" repeal bill, is unpopular.
-50% of voters in a POLITICO/Morning Consult poll said the opposed a repeal without replacement, while just 36% expressed support.
+Fifty percent of voters in a POLITICO/Morning Consult poll said the opposed a repeal without replacement, while just 36% expressed support.

 Cutting Medicaid: 53% Against